 I moved to the U.S. two years ago and have since applied three times for a department store card.
 Requests got denied because I apparently didn't have a credit score.
 I also applied for a secured credit card which got approved, and I am slowly starting to build my credit score.
 Unfortunately, I already have four hard requests.
 How can I remove older requests that were denied due to the missing credit score?

-A secured credit card account is a good way to begin establishing a credit history, especially if the lender reports their secured accounts to Experian.
+A secured credit card account is a good way to begin establishing a credit history, especially if the lender reports their secured accounts to the three credit bureaus (Experian, TransUnion and Equifax).
 In some instances, the lender may not initially report the secured account.
-However, they may convert it to a traditional, unsecured credit card account after you have demonstrated that you can use it responsibly.
+However, they may convert it to a traditional unsecured credit card account after you demonstrate that you can use it responsibly.

 When the account is reported to Experian, a credit report will be established for you and you will begin building a credit history that can then be used to calculate credit scores.
-Most credit scoring models require six months of payment history in order to generate a score, although some may be able to calculate a score in only three months.
+Many credit scoring models require six months of payment history in order to generate a score, although some may be able to calculate a score in less than three months.
+VantageScore® can generate a score in as little as one month.
+Don't expect it to be very high immediately, though.